Compliance Training Courses

 According to the FCA, Deutsche Bank failed “to properly oversee the formation of new customer relationships and the booking of global business in the U.K.” and ordered it to pay the £163 million charge ($203.83 million) – the largest penalty ever applied by the British regulator.

 Whilst Deutsche Bank’s Karl von Rohr, chief administrative officer was keen to point out that considerable improvements have been made and continue to be made, the bank and many other players in the market still do not embrace best practice in this area.
 A lack of compliance training courses perhaps?
+Call Centres are beginning to see the axe of compliance and the consequences of non adherence, as are many business sectors that were previously unaffected.

 So – Compliance Training Courses?